 - Apply for Scholarships: Additional information is available at www.ndscs.edu/Scholarships.

-- Complete your Master Promissory Note & Entrance Counseling: You will be notified on your Award Letter to complete this online at www.studentloans.gov.
+- Complete your Master Promissory Note, Entrance Loan Counseling and the Annual Student Loan Acknowledgment at studentaid.gov.
 You will need the FSA ID you used to complete the FAFSA.

-- Apply for Alternative Loans: You may not receive enough in Federal Loans for your costs at NDSCS.
-You will know if you will need additional student loans once you’ve completed your Cost Estimate Worksheet.
+- Apply for Alternative Loans: You may not receive enough Federal Financial Aid for your costs at NDSCS.
+You will know if you will need additional student loans based on the Estimated Educational Cost printout you received at registration.
 A list of commonly used alternative funding sources is available at www.ndscs.edu/LoanOptions.

 - Submit outside scholarship checks to the Financial Aid office.

-- Submit Paperwork/Payments from Third Parties (ex.
-Military/Job Service/Voc Rehab/College Savings Plans) to Business Affairs, if applicable.
+- Submit Paperwork/Payments from Third Parties to Business Affairs, if applicable (ex.
+Military/Job Service/Voc Rehab/College Savings Plans).